-BTQ & Sonora Announce Revised Business Combination And Appoint Chen-mou Cheng Chief Scientific Officer
+Btq & Sonora Announce Revised Business Combination And Appoint Chen-mou Cheng Chief Scientific Officer

 President & CEO, Director

-Neither the TSXV nor its Regulation Services Provider (as that term is defined in the policies the TSW) accepts responsibility for the adequacy or accuracy this release.
+Neither the TSXV nor its Regulation Services Provider (as that term is defined in the policies of the TSXV) accepts responsibility for the adequacy or accuracy of this release.

-This news release does not constitute an to sell or a solicitation Of an Offer to buy nor shall there be any sale Of any the securities in any jurisdiction in which such offer, solicitation or sale would be unlawful, including any of the securities in the United States of America.
-The securities have been and Will not be registered under the United States Securities Act of 1933, as amended (the "1933 Act") or any state securities laws and may not be offered or sold Within the United States or to, or for account or benefit Of, U.S. Persons (as defined in Regulation S under the 1933 Act) unless registered under the 1933 Act and applicable state securities laws, or an exemption from such registration requirements is available.
+This news release does not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of any of the securities in any jurisdiction in which such offer, solicitation or sale would be unlawful, including any of the securities in the United States of America.
+The securities have not been and will not be registered under the United States Securities Act of 1933, as amended (the "1933 Act") or any state securities laws and may not be offered or sold within the United States or to, or for account or benefit of, U.S. Persons (as defined in Regulation S under the 1933 Act) unless registered under the 1933 Act and applicable state securities laws, or an exemption from such registration requirements is available.

-Certain statements and information herein, including all statements that are historical facts, contain forward-looking statements and forward-looking information within the meaning Of applicable securities laws Such forward-looking Statements or information include but are not limited to Statements or information With respect to,- the business plans of Sonora, BTQ and the company resulting from the completion of the Transaction ("Resulting Company"); the terms and conditions of the Sonora Financing; and the terms and conditions Of the Transaction, including receipt of stock exchange and shareholder approval.
-Often, but not always, forward-looking statements or information can be identified by the use words such as "estimate", "project", "belief", "anticipate", "intend", "expect", "plan", "predict", "may" or "should" and the negative Of these words or such variations thereon or comparable terminology are intended to identify forward-looking statements and information.
+Certain statements and information herein, including all statements that are not historical facts, contain forward-looking statements and forward-looking information within the meaning of applicable securities laws.
+Such forward-looking statements or information include but are not limited to statements or information with respect to: the business plans of Sonora, BTQ and the company resulting from the completion of the Transaction ("Resulting Company"); the terms and conditions of the Sonora Financing; and the terms and conditions of the Transaction, including receipt of stock exchange and shareholder approval.
+Often, but not always, forward-looking statements or information can be identified by the use of words such as "estimate", "project", "belief", "anticipate", "intend", "expect", "plan", "predict", "may" or "should" and the negative of these words or such variations thereon or comparable terminology are intended to identify forward-looking statements and information.

-Although management Of Sonora and BTQ believe that the assumptions made and the expectations represented by such statements or information are reasonable, there can be no assurance that forward-looking Statements or information herein will prove to be accurate.
-Forward-looking statements and information by their nature are based on assumptions and involve known and unknown risks, uncertainties and other factors which may cause actual results performance or achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
-These factors include, but are not limited to: risks relating to the Sonora Financing and the availability of financing for the Resulting Company; risks relating to the receipt Of all requisite approvals for the Transaction, including the approval Of shareholders and the stock exchange; risks associated with the business of BTQ given its limited operating history; business and economic conditions in the cryptocurrency and post-quantum computing industries generally; the supply and demand for labour and crypto-currencies; changes in cryptocurrency prices; risks relating to unanticipated operational difficulties (including failure of research and development to produce expected intellectual property or expectations, cost escalation, unavailability of labour, government action or delays in the receipt Of government approvals, industrial disturbances or Other job action, and unanticipated events related to cryptocurrency regulatory and licensing 'natters and environmental matters); political risk and social unrest; changes in general economic conditions or conditions in the financial markets; changes in laws (including regulations respecting cryptocurrencies); risks related to the direct and indirect impact of COVJD-19 including, but not limited to, its impact on genera/ economic conditions, the ability to obtain financing as required, and causing potential delays to research and development activities; and other risk factors as detailed from time to time Sonora and BTQ do not undertake to update any forward-looking information, except in accordance With applicable securities laws.
+Although management of Sonora and BTQ believe that the assumptions made and the expectations represented by such statements or information are reasonable, there can be no assurance that forward-looking statements or information herein will prove to be accurate.
+Forward-looking statements and information by their nature are based on assumptions and involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
+These factors include, but are not limited to: risks relating to the Sonora Financing and the availability of financing for the Resulting Company; risks relating to the receipt of all requisite approvals for the Transaction, including the approval of shareholders and the stock exchange; risks associated with the business of BTQ given its limited operating history; business and economic conditions in the cryptocurrency and post-quantum computing industries generally; the supply and demand for labour and cryptocurrencies; changes in cryptocurrency prices; risks relating to unanticipated operational difficulties (including failure of research and development to produce expected intellectual property or expectations, cost escalation, unavailability of labour, government action or delays in the receipt of government approvals, industrial disturbances or other job action, and unanticipated events related to cryptocurrency regulatory and licensing matters and environmental matters); political risk and social unrest; changes in general economic conditions or conditions in the financial markets; changes in laws (including regulations respecting cryptocurrencies); risks related to the direct and indirect impact of COVID-19 including, but not limited to, its impact on general economic conditions, the ability to obtain financing as required, and causing potential delays to research and development activities; and other risk factors as detailed from time to time.
+Sonora and BTQ do not undertake to update any forward-looking information, except in accordance with applicable securities laws.

 SOURCE Sonora Gold & Silver Corp.